|

 Rebellion, v.
 VI, p.
 252.)

-One of the first black me
+One of the first black members of the Union navy

 was a former slave from Charleston, South Carolina.

-master, Robert Smalls found work on
+Hired out by his master, Robert Smalls found work on

-the Charleston waterfront as a sail
+the Charleston waterfront as a sailmaker.
+This soon

 led to work on coastal trading boats and the opportunity

-ge of coastal navigation and
+acquired detailed knowledge of coastal navigation and

-mself to be a hardworking and loyal employee.
+shown himself to be a hardworking and loyal employee.

 When the Confederacy requisitioned his ship, the

-malls was required to stay on with the crew;
+Planter, Smalls was required to stay on with the crew;

 his diligence soon impressed the officers and he was